Huddersfield Town A.F.C. Reserves and Academy

-The Huddersfield Town B Team is the reserve team of League One football club Huddersfield Town.
-They play competitive football in the Central League and the Premier League Cup.
+The Huddersfield Town Academy encompasses all of League One football club Huddersfield Town's youth development and pathway teams.
+The Academy was upgraded to Category Two status ahead of the 2025–26 season.

-The Huddersfield Town Academy represent the club at youth level, the most senior team being the Under 18s who play in the EFL Youth Alliance North Division.
-Their biggest achievement is reaching the FA Youth Cup final in the 1973–74 season, losing 2–1 on aggregate to Tottenham Hotspur.
+The Under 21s are the most senior level team and compete in the Professional Development League, providing a bridge between Academy football and the first team.
+Beneath them, the Academy fields age-group sides including the Under 18s, who play in the U18 Professional Development League 2, and whose most notable achievement is reaching the FA Youth Cup final in the 1973–74 season, losing 2–1 on aggregate to Tottenham Hotspur.

-Home games for all sides are played at the club's training ground, Canalside, with the exception of some higher profile cup games which take place at the first team's John Smith's Stadium.
+Home matches are primarily staged at the club’s Canalside training complex, with selected high-profile fixtures occasionally held at the first team's Accu Stadium.

-B Team
+Under 21s

 The club first entered a reserve team into a competition in the 1910–11 season, taking the first team's place in the Midland Football League upon their election to the Football League.
 They later played one season in the Yorkshire Combination, before joining the Central League in 1913–14, a competition they have won four times.